raspberrypilearning/mandala/en/step_2.md

 Open [the Scratch starter project](https://scratch.mit.edu/projects/540476254/){:target="_blank"}.
 Scratch will open in another browser tab.

-If you are working offline, you can download the starter project at [](https://rpf.io/p/en/puzzle-room). <mark>check links and change</mark>
+If you are working offline, you can download the [starter project](https://scratch.mit.edu/projects/540476254/).

 --- /task ---

-You should see a shape sprite that looks a little bit like a flower petal.
+You should see a shape sprite that looks a bit like a flower petal.

 You will use **functions** (`my blocks`{:class="block3myblocks"}) to create a pattern with this shape.
 You may remember creating functions to organise your code in [Nature Rover](https://projects.raspberrypi.org/en/projects/nature-rover/3), and to repeat the same code in [Puzzle Room](https://projects.raspberrypi.org/en/projects/puzzle-room/4).
 Functions can also be used to optimise your programs/projects.